5Mixer/LD54-TowerSprawl/log.md

 # Currently: items (beds, etc)

 # Log
+*7:20pm* - Added a camera so that the pixel graphics are finally scaled up to look pixelated.
+That prompted me to scale the UI rooms, which became too big, so I made them have a separate mini-render mode for the UI.
+All this camera work required a bunch of transformation math frustration, and there goes the hour.
+It was necessary though.
+Onto item placement, again!

 *6pm* - Mmh, the items are tiny.
 I might need to make some bigger machines, perhaps 3x2 tiles.
 Easy to get distracted pieces the room types together, there are some very satisfying combinations.
 Given the fun of that, I don't want to make rooms too expensive, I'm thinking that you should be placing one every 30s or so.
 The idea of a huge building, with hundreds of minions and machines sounds entertaining.
 Still so much to do - minions aren't even moving yet!

 *5:40pm* - Hah, amusing problem - with an 8x8 character, the items are either quite large compared with the player, or they only occupy a single tile, which sort of defeats the challenge of 'limited space'.
 That's alright, they can have big beds.